Divide-By-0/blog/content/posts/openeducation.md

 Once this succeeds at a small scale, we hope it can help galvanize a self-sustaining community that operates to continue and expand this legacy.
 A non-profit is critical to keep it open access, and we think a small team of core operators is the most efficient structure.

 *This is the manifesto I wrote for why I think open education is important basically exactly 2 years ago -- it is now updated to include my latest thoughts as of October 2023, but is still very incomplete.
 Joint work with Ashay, Selena, Raffi, and Milo.
-Put together with help from Brewster Kahle, Mary Lou Jepsen, SJ Klein, DC Posch, and Nate Foss.*
+Thanks to conversations with Brewster Kahle, Mary Lou Jepsen, SJ Klein, DC Posch, and Nate Foss.*